Eastern Company

 Analyst Rating

-Analysts strongly recommend buying Eastern Company's stock, predicting it could rise significantly in value.
+Analysts highly recommend buying Eastern Company's stock, expecting its value to rise significantly.

 Financial Health